sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    in your analysis.
-For example, you might want to only include people’s survey responses if they explicitly consented to having their data used, or you might want to exclude all left-handed people, or perhaps people who score ‘below chance’ in an experimental task.
+For example, you might want to only include people’s survey responses if they explicitly consented to having their data used, or you might want to exclude all left-handed people, or perhaps people who score “below chance” in an experimental task.
 In some cases you just want to exclude extreme scores, for example those that score more than 3 standard deviations from the mean.